Last Updated on

 Best places to visit as a Taiwan backpacker

-For backpackers, the major travel destinations that one looks to visit are – Taipei, Taichung, and Kaohsiung.
+April is the best time to visit Taiwan for backpackers, the major travel destinations that one looks to visit are – Taipei, Taichung, and Kaohsiung.
 So, let’s have a look at some of the top attractions of all the three destinations.

 The capital city of Taiwan, Taipei is a place that you can’t afford to miss out on if you want to make the best of your Taiwan vacation.
 From night markets to historical attractions to national parks, the city has some of the best attractions during the day and night.
 For Taipei backpackers, here are the top attractions of the city: